 Definition: Learners express themselves clearly and concisely to others in logical, well-organized papers and/or verbal presentations using documentation and quantitative tools when appropriate.
 Learners listen, understand, debate, and use information communicated by others.

 Ability to articulate and apply critical thinking in written, speaking and/or other modes of communication.
+Ability to communicate clearly and think critically in writing, speaking, and other modes of communication.

 LO- Write in a clear, coherent, and organized manner, at the appropriate